-In this time of unprecedented upheaval, the church will be united and coordinated like a healthy human body that has been healed.
-Backbiting, evil-surmising, gossip, even forgetfulness of the needs of others, will be overcome.
-The listening ear tuned to be sensitive to the call of the Holy Spirit will hear and act upon the conviction of duty.
+In this time of unprecedented upheaval, the church will be united and coordinated like a healthy human been healed. body that has Backbiting. evilsurmising, gossip, even forgetfulness of the needs of others, will be overcome.
+Do not pick flaws any more.
+Oh, I see enough buzzards, and I see enough vultures that are trying and watching for dead bodies; but we want nothing of that.
+We want no picking and picking and picking of flaws in others.
+Attend to number one, and you have got all that you have got to do."6 The listening ear tuned to be sensitive to the call of the Holy Spirit will hear and act upon the conviction of duty.

 When He says as He said to Philip, "Go near, and join yourself to this chariot," the obedient response will be immediate; and a soul will be won as the deacon won the Ethiopian official from Candace's royal court.
 At last the "Head" will find a perfectly responsive "body" with which to dwell; and rejoicing over His people with singing, the Lord will gladly bring into their church fellowship all His people now scattered in Babylon.
-The moment they step in the door, these honest-hearted ones will sense the presence of the heart-melting agape of Christ which is a "consuming fire" to sin.
-Oh, the joys that contrition will make possible!
+The moment they step in the door, these honest-hearted ones will sense the